-There are also congenital disorders that have nothing to do with genetics and is not inherited from the parents.
+There are also congenital disorders that have nothing to do with genetics and are not inherited from the parents.
 There is simply nothing that can be done about that.
 It’s the same in all animals and humans and part of life.
 There is no rhyme or reason to why it occurred, just that it did.
-Unfortunately, we cannot guarantee for things that cannot be tested for, nor can we control when or if it is going to happen.
+Unfortunately, we cannot guarantee things that cannot be tested for, nor can we control when or if it is going to happen.
 Taking this risk is part of pets ownership and having children.
 You are not and cannot buy perfections with these things in life.
 If you are looking for a guarantee or will hold me accountable for things out of my control, I am not the breeder for you.

 Here at Hale’s Australian Labradoodles, Inc. we take great pride in caring for our Australian Labradoodle puppies.
-It is our mission to ensure each and every Australian Labradoodle produced by Hale’s Australian Labradoodles comes from the best breeding stock available.
+It is our mission to ensure each and every Australian Labradoodle produced by Hale’s Australian Labradoodles come from the best breeding stock available.
 All of our Labradoodles go through extensive health and temperament testing prior to breeding here with us.

-Please remember we are a home based business.
+Please remember we are a home-based business.
 I have a family and a home to run, as do you.
-I do my best to get back to your emails in a timely manner as well as schedule appointments that will work for you.
+I do my best to get back to your emails promptly as well as schedule appointments that will work for you.

 Again, thank you for understanding and working with us to help bring you the healthiest possible pet you can have.
 We know how exciting it is and how much you want to see your new baby or any of our gorgeous Australian Labradoodle’s but we must always stay focused on the big picture.
 Health and safety of the puppies which is why following us on Facebook and Instagram will truly keep you up on current events!!! =)

-Below you will find a list of things that come with your Australian Labradoodle pampered pooch puppies and the instructions for acquiring an Australian Labradoodle from us, if you have not already done so.
+Below you will find a list of things that come with your Australian Labradoodle pampered pooch puppies and the instructions for acquiring an Australian Labradoodle from us if you have not already done so.
 We want your new baby to bring as much joy into your lives as they have ours.

 These things will help you get started and continue to take great care of your new puppy.
-I can ship anywhere under the right weather conditions.

 - Current core vaccinations and appropriate worming

-- Micro-chipped with registration form
+- Micro-chipped with the registration form

 - Introduction to crate training and car rides